How Long Does Razor Burn Last? Causes and Treatment

 If you don’t rinse the blade after every pass to remove hair and shaving cream.
 Also, over-shaving or shaving with dull blades can cause razor burn.

-In addition, shaving with a razor that is too sharp can also cause razor burn.
+In addition, shaving with a razor that is too sharp can also cause razor burns.

 How Can I Prevent Razor Bumps?